 The restaurant quickly gained a national reputation.
 As reported in the Los Angeles Times in 1910, Thomas' Café was to Reno what Levy's was to Los Angeles, referring to Al Levy's Grill, a popular haunt for Los Angeles actors, politicians, and other luminaries.
 The New York Times called the Thomas "the local Bohemian restaurant" where "New York's fast set" passed the time "in giving gay parties or in drinking cocktails," while Collier's generously labeled it the "Delmonico's of Reno."
 In July of 1910, the Thomas hosted a luncheon party for writer Jack London, in town for the heavyweight championship prizefight between Jack Johnson and Jim Jeffries.

 Decorated with palms and featuring fine entertainment, the dining room was as popular among local residents as it was for visitors, for reasons made clear by Will Thomas' motto: "Make Your Wants Known--Your Way is My Way.
 Don't Get Mad.
 Let Me Try to Please You."
 Thomas incorporated the company and opened a second Thomas' Café in 1912 in Sacramento, where he eventually moved.
 Reno's Thomas Café relocated to Virginia Street in 1913 and continued to enjoy popularity for years.
-Its old location at Second and Center Streets became a branch of the Oregon Woolen Mills Clothing Stores, and then a series of restaurants and bars including the Fior d'Italia and the Silver Bar and Rathskeller.
-The building became a gambling club called the Silver Dollar Club in 1934, and the Clover Club in 1945.
+Its old location at Second and Center Streets became a branch of the Oregon Woolen Mills Clothing Stores, and then a series of restaurants and bars including the Fior d'Italia and the Silver Bar and Rathskeller, with the southern section (on the corner) becoming the original location of Parker's Western Wear in 1919.
+The north part of the building became a gambling club called the Silver Dollar Club in 1934, and the Clover Club in 1945.
+Parker's took over the Clover Club property in a 1957 expansion.
 The entire block was eventually replaced by Harrah's.